preranasharma367-web/Wipro-PBL-Training/Introduction_to_SQL/03_Restricting_and_Sorting_Data/Hands_On_Assignments/Assignment_1.md

 ## Question

-Display the ENAME, SAL, and COMM from the EMP table for employees who earn commission.
+Display the **ENAME**, **SAL**, and **COMM** from the **EMP** table for employees who earn commission.
 Sort the records in descending order of Salary and Commission.
-Use the column's numeric position in the ORDER BY clause.
+Use the column's numeric position in the `ORDER BY` clause.

 ---

 ## Objective

-Retrieve employees who receive commission and display the required columns sorted in descending order.
+To retrieve the employee name, salary, and commission for employees who earn commission and display the results in descending order of salary and commission.

 ---